 During the well completion tests, sludge and fluids in the well will be discharged in line with the well testing protocol.
 The water (brine) that comes from the well during the well tests will be collected in the mud pit.
-During well testing, this water will be analyzed to determine possible treatment and disposal requirements.
+Surface and/or groundwater is not expected to be affected negatively in this project.